 UCalgary Research Excellence Chairs

-Announcing the new UCalgary Research Excellence Chairs program
+Round 2: UCalgary Research Excellence Chairs program

 The UCalgary Research Excellence Chairs share many of the features of the federal Canada Research Chairs program.
 Faculty members who hold internal or external named awards, such as endowed chairs and professorships, Canada Research Chairs, or major salary awards from external agencies are not eligible to be nominated for a UCalgary Research Excellence Chair.
 A faculty member who holds a UCalgary Research Excellence Chair must relinquish it if they receive such an award.